CengizhanYurdakul/Expression-Classification-PyTorch/Readme.md

-# Binary Image Classifier and Organize CelebA Dataset!
+# Expression Classification via PyTorch!

 Hi!
 In this project, I will guide you to organize CK+ dataset for expression classification in PyTorch.